-iPhone 12 tips and tricks: 14 cool iOS 14 things to try
+Apple iPhone 12 tips and tricks: 14 cool things to try

 If you want a more in-depth guide on how to use widgets to create your own custom aesthetic, check out our other feature on that process, or watch the video below.

 One of the widgets you can create is a smart stack, which lets you scroll through multiple widgets in the same widget on the screen.
 To create your own all you have to do is drag and drop individual widgets on top of each other.
-Now they can be set to auto rotate, or you can scroll through them manually.
+Now they can be set to auto-rotate, or you can scroll through them manually.

-7 - Get rid of entire home screens.
+7. Get rid of entire home screens

-Long press a blank area on your home screen, and now tap the page indicator on the bottom of the screen.
+Long press a blank area on your home screen, and now tap the page indicator at the bottom of the screen.
 Tap the tick or check mark at the bottom of each screen you want to move.
-It doesn’t delete the apps, just hides them away in the app library.
+It doesn't delete the apps, just hides them away in the app library.

-Dark mode has been around a while, and it’s easy to activate by heading into Settings > Display and then choosing the dark mode at the top.
-But if you want it to activate automatically to a custom schedule set by you, toggle the ‘Automatic’ option on and then tap on the ‘Options’ tab beneath that.
-On the next screen, select ‘Custom Schedule’ and set a light and dark time.
-Now it’ll activate and deactivate when you’ve set it to.
+Dark mode has been around for a while, and it's easy to activate by heading into Settings > Display and then choosing the dark mode at the top.
+But if you want it to activate automatically to a custom schedule set by you, toggle the 'Automatic' option on and then tap on the 'Options' tab beneath that.
+On the next screen, select 'Custom Schedule' and set a light and dark time.
+Now it'll activate and deactivate when you've set it to.

-9 - Edit your Today view.
+9. Edit your Today view

-As well as having widgets on your home screen, there’s the ‘Today’ view that lives to the left of your first home screen.
-To customise this just swip over to it and then scroll down until you see the edit button.
-Tap that and now you can remove any widgets from the top, to edit the window at the bottom of the screen that has the old-style widgets in it, tap ‘customise’ at the bottom of the screen to add and remove widgets from there
+As well as having widgets on your home screen, there's the 'Today' view that lives to the left of your first home screen.
+To customise this, just swipe over to it and then scroll down until you see the edit button.
+Tap that and now you can remove any widgets from the top, to edit the window at the bottom of the screen that has the old-style widgets in it, tap 'customise' at the bottom of the screen to add and remove widgets from there

-Using Apple’s built-in keyboard, you can now search for emoji easily.
-Just launch the emoji keyboard and tap the ‘search emoji’ field to search for eggplants, smiley faces and poops.
-Or whatever else you’re after.
+Using Apple's built-in keyboard, you can search for emojis easily.
+Just launch the emoji keyboard and tap the 'search emoji' field to search for eggplants, smiley faces and poops.
+Or whatever else you're after.

 So this is a cool trick.
 If you head to Settings > Facetime > Eye Contact, you can enable that toggle and whenever you're making FaceTime calls, it'll make it look like you're looking directly at the camera or person on the other side of the call, even when you're looking at the screen.